100 years ago ago, our society and expectations were much different.

 11. There will undoubtedly continue to be all kinds of solo swims across the various waterways of the Great Lakes of North America.

 12. The 4,800 km (3,000-mile) Intercoastal Waterway along the East Coast of the U.S. would take a swimmer or a relay through natural inlets, salt-water rivers, bays, sounds and man-made canals.

 13. 162 km (100 miles) from Harwich, England to The Hook of Holland is a tough swim that currently takes about four hours on a fast speed ferry.

 14. As we were informed by Lewis Pugh, if a swim around Greenland, the second biggest island in the world, were possible, it would also be a very sad day for mankind for the sea at the top of Greenland is currently frozen over with multi-year ice.

-15. In Asia, Kunashiri Island or one of the Habomai Islands to the Nemuro Peninsula in Hokkaido to Hokkaido in Japan in the north Pacific Ocean.
+15. In Asia, Kunashiri Island or one of the Habomai Islands to the Nemuro Peninsula to Hokkaido in Japan in the north Pacific Ocean.

 16. 108 km (67 miles) from Japan (Yonaguni Island) to the east coast of Taiwan in the East China Sea would be an extremely tough, but doable swim for the right person guided by an expert pilot, supported by an experienced crew, under the ideal conditions.